-The work most closely related to ours is \citep{flynn2023improved}, which proposes new confidence bounds for linear bandits, using martingale tail bounds and the method of mixtures.
-While our Eq. (\ref{eqn:radius_def}) is a simple kernel generalisation of their Eq.\ (5), deriving confidence bounds is more involved in our kernel setting, because $\max_{f \in \mathcal{F}_t}\{f(x)\}$ is now an infinite-dimensional optimisation problem.
-In their linear (i.e.\ finite-dimensional) setting, \citet{flynn2023improved} bound the regret of their algorithms in terms of the feature vector dimension.
-The feature dimension is generally infinite in the kernel setting, so we instead bound the regret in terms of the maximum information gain \citep{srinivas2010gaussian}.
+The work most closely related to ours is \citep{flynn2023improved}, in which an improved confidence sequence for linear bandits is developed.
+While our Eq. (\ref{eqn:radius_def}) is a simple kernel generalisation of their Eq.\ (5), deriving confidence bounds is more involved in our kernel setting.
+In particular, $\max_{f \in \mathcal{F}_t}\{f(x)\}$ is now an infinite-dimensional optimisation problem, which makes our DMM-UCB method vital for balancing tightness and efficiency.
+Moreover, even in the simpler linear setting, the regret analysis in \citep{flynn2023improved} fails to provide a sub-$\sqrt{T}$ rate as $\sigma$ goes to zero.

-\section{Confidence Bounds for Kernel Regression}
+\section{CONFIDENCE BOUNDS FOR KERNEL REGRESSION}

-In this section, we use a tail bound for martingale mixtures from \citep{flynn2023improved} to develop tighter confidence sequences and bounds for sequential kernel regression.
+In this section, we describe our new confidence sequences and bounds for sequential kernel regression.